 - What happens next?
 Before we do anything else, we greet the icons (holy images) of the Saviour and the Mother of God at the front of the church with a bow and a kiss (on the hands or feet; not on the face, and never with lipstick or lip balm), as well as any other saints whose icons are dotted around the church if we have a devotion to them.
 This is what we call venerating the icons.
 The saints are our sister and brother Christians who are in heaven praying for us.
 So we prepare to worship God by uniting ourselves to them in this way.
 If it's all new to you and you'd prefer just to observe, that's ok.

 - Where do I sit?
 In Orthodox churches, we stand for most of the service.
 This is our way of giving honour to God as we come into his presence.
 Women stand on the north (left) side, while men stand to the south (right).
 However, worship isn't meant to be a physical endurance test.
 If you need to take a seat for a little while, nobody will mind or probably even notice.
 Long-term standing gets easier with practice, and you'll soon learn the value of comfortable shoes.
 If you need to sit because of age, health, pregnancy, or disability, that's also fine.

 - Money.
-At St Melangell's, we rely on God’s mercy for our existence, including our financial needs.
+At Saint Melangell's, we rely on God’s mercy for our existence, including our financial needs.
 We don't take a collection during the service and you aren't obliged to give anything.
 However, we are a small community and we do have building hire fees and other running costs.
 Any donations to help us would be welcomed.
-If you would like to give something, you can do this discreetly using the money box on the welcome table as you enter or leave.
+If you would like to give something, you can do this using our online donation page.